 Recognition as a Board-approved Supervisor is stipulated in Section 801.143, Title 22 Texas Administrative Code as follows: A board-approved supervisor with a master's degree must have held the LMFT for at least three years and accrued at least 3,000 hours of marriage and family therapy practice.
 A board-approved supervisor with a doctoral degree must have held the LMFT for at least one year and accrued at least 1,000 hours of marriage and family therapy practice.
 In addition, a board-approved supervisor must demonstrate completion of a one-semester graduate course in marriage and family therapy supervision from an accredited institution or complete a board-approved supervisor's training program.
-Finally, a board-approved supervisor's training program.
+Finally, a board-approved supervisor must file an application and pay the applicable fee.